-Dalcroze Credentials and Dalcroze Certification Offered in the United States under the Professional Development Committee Teacher Training Program (T Program)
+Dalcroze Credentials and Dalcroze Certification Offered in the United States under the Professional Development Committee Teacher Training Program (T2 Program)

-The Dalcroze School of Music and Movement is an Accredited Teacher Training Program with the Dalcroze Society of America and a proud participant in the DSA T Program.
+The Dalcroze School of Music and Movement is an Accredited Teacher Training Program with the Dalcroze Society of America and a proud participant in the DSA T2 Program.
 The following information is taken from the T2 Program Manual; this manual can be found on the DSA website.
 The following descriptions of the different levels of training and their corresponding definitions, rights, and authorities can be found below.
 These levels correspond directly with the levels described for each branch of Dalcroze Study.
-At this time, only the Certificate descriptions are listed because the DSA standards for Licensure are a work in progress.

-The Introductory Credential in Dalcroze Education (Level 1)\
+The Introductory Credential in Dalcroze Education (Level 1)